Language island: Alguerese

 Alguerese is a variety of Catalan spoken in Alghero, Sardinia, Italy, with around 45,000 speakers.
 It is mutually intelligible with Catalan, and although both Standard Catalan and Alguerese have been influenced by Italian and Spanish, Alguerese has experienced a much closer relationship between the two.

 Initially, Alguerese held sway as the dominant language in the region until Spanish took over.
 However, in the mid-eighteenth century, Italian supplanted Spanish, becoming the new official language.
-Notwithstanding, and with the Alguerese influence persevered, and today the language enjoys a form of semi-official status alongside Italian.
+Notwithstanding, the Alguerese influence persevered, and today the language enjoys a form of semi-official status alongside Italian.

 Arbëresh

-Arbëresh is the language of the Arbëreshë people, an originally Albanian ethnolinguistic group of Italy, mainly concentrated in Sardinia with around 100,000 speakers.
+Arbëresh is the language of the Arbëreshë people, an originally Albanian ethnolinguistic group of Italy, mainly concentrated in Southern Italy with around 100,000 speakers.
 Many Arbëreshë people also speak Italian, and thus Arbëresh has been affected greatly by it.

 The first Arbëreshë who settled in Italy did so mainly because of their severe mistreatment in what was then the Ottoman Balkans, but even so they had been subjugated further in Italy; Pier Paolo Pasolini called their continued and prospering existence there an "anthropological miracle."
 It took very long for them to be granted equal rights, and longer yet for the general public to accept them as one of their own.

 Betawi

-Betawi is the native language of the Betawi people, with an uncertain population, with certain estimates saying 600,000—5,000,000.
+Betawi is the native language of the Betawi people, which are concentrated in Greater Jakarta, with an uncertain population, with certain estimates saying 600,000—5,000,000.

 Due to social stratification, Betawi is often imitated by celebrities and youth, making it a core part of popular culture in the area and across indonesia.